-- Artist/Lead Artist is a resident of the District of Columbia aged 18 or older. - Artist/Lead Artist has a permanent District of Columbia address, as listed on legal identification and tax returns.
+- Artist/Lead Artist was not awarded the Color the Curb: School Safety Program grant in FY22. - Artist/Lead Artist is a resident of the District of Columbia aged 18 or older. - Artist/Lead Artist has a permanent District of Columbia address, as listed on legal identification and tax returns.
 The address provided on all application materials must match exactly the address provided on the submitted IRS W-9 form.
-Post office boxes cannot be used as a demonstration of the applicant's primary address.

-- Artist/Lead Artist is in good standing with CAH demonstrated by the applicant's complete or non-delinquent reporting due to CAH from any prior CAH funded program as of 4 pm on Friday, October 15, 2021.
-Applicants in poor standing are ineligible to apply and therefore, receive any additional grant award (in any category of grant funding) from CAH in FY 2022; and, - Abstain from any use of a secondary party that acts on its behalf ("fiscal agent") in the performance and execution of financial duties. - Artist/Lead Artist is a practicing professional artist with demonstrated large-scale exterior mural and community-based projects experience.
+Post office boxes cannot be used as a demonstration of the applicant's primary address. - Artist/Lead Artist is in good standing with CAH demonstrated by the applicant's complete or non-delinquent reporting due to CAH from any prior CAH funded program.
+Applicants, not in good standing are ineligible to apply and therefore, may not receive any additional grant award (in any category of grant funding) from CAH in FY 2023.
+Applicants may not use a secondary party that acts on its behalf ("fiscal agent") in the performance and execution of financial duties. - Artist/Lead Artist is a practicing professional artist with demonstrated large-scale exterior mural and community-based projects experience.
 Asphalt painting experience not a requirement, but a plus.
-If working as a team, elements of the project must be supported by a team of experienced arts professionals; and - Artist/Lead Artist demonstrate ability to engage youth (elementary school-aged youth) of varying skill levels in an art project. - If selected, Artist must submit to and pass a District of Columbia governmentadministered criminal background check pursuant to the Criminal Background Checks for the Protection of Children Act of 2004, a DCPS review of applicable state and federal child protective and sex offender registries per D.C.
-Code § 38-951.03(a)(5) and 42 C.F.R. § 1302.90, and a tuberculosis screening prior to the start of youth engagement activities.
+If working as a team, elements of the project must be supported by a team of experienced arts professionals. - Artist/Lead Artist demonstrates ability to engage youth (elementary school-aged youth) of varying skill levels in an art project.